 \section{Conclusion}

-By examining the time profile of the rate function and the long time average of the Loschmidt echo as a function of the post quench parameters, we analyzed the detection of an exceptional point (EP) in a non-hermitian systems.
+By examining the time profiles of the rate function and the long-time average of the Loschmidt echo as a function of the post quench parameters, we detect of an exceptional point (EP) in non-Hermitian systems.
 By using biorthogonalization method, we define a legitimate inner product in these systems.
-By preparing an initial state in the unbroken phase of a non-Hermitian nearest-neighbor \(XY\) model with alternating and uniform magnetic fields, sudden quench is performed either in the broken or in the unbroken phases.
-We observed that the trends of rate function clearly signals the transition point in these models.
-More precisely, long time behavior of Loschmidt echo with post quench parameter exhibits a sharp change around exceptional point known, thereby providing a method to detect EP.
+Specifically, by preparing an initial state in the unbroken phase of a non-Hermitian nearest-neighbor \(XY\) model with alternating and uniform magnetic fields, sudden quench is performed in either the broken or in the unbroken phases.
+We observed that the trends of rate function clearly signal the transition point in these models.
+More precisely, long-time behavior of the Loschmidt echo with the post quench parameter exhibits a sharp change around an exceptional point known, thereby providing a method to detect EP.
 The abrupt change is attributed to the fact that Hamiltonian changes from a completely defective to a nondefective one around the exceptional point.

-We extended this dynamical strategy for recognizing EP in the nearest neighbor and long range \(iXYZ\) model which can only be studied by numerical procedures.
-We observed that the average Loschmidt echo in the transient domain can clearly signal the existence of EP Even in presence of finite size effects.
-The successful detection method based on dynamics of quantum phase transition suggests the possibility of executing specific quantum information processing tasks in non-Hermitian models.
+We extended this dynamical strategy for recognizing EP in the nearest neighbor and long-range \(iXYZ\) model which can only be studied by numerical procedures.
+We observed that the average Loschmidt echo in the transient domain can signal the existence of EP, even in the presence of finite-size effects.
+The successful detection method based on the dynamics of quantum phase transition suggests the possibility of executing specific quantum information processing tasks during dynamics in non-Hermitian models.